 - Outcome 02: SOW is signed.
 We schedule our project and move on to the Kick-off meeting!

 The kick-off will introduce you to the PD Team members that will be leading your project.
 While this can happen through a video call, we prefer to go on a lunch or dinner date.
-This gives our teams a more dynamic opportunity to mind-meld, merge, and unite.

 To learn how Pixel Dreams uses this oboarding process to kickstart world-class solutions for your world-class vision, contact us here.